gooddavvy/DreamPower/README.md

 Haha, I know what you're thinking. _Why did David use a marriage example?_ I was trying to make coding fun!

-You can also use builtin packages like `three/web`, `three/desk`, or `math/rand`.
+You can also use builtin packages like `three/web`, `three/desk`, `dreamchain` or `math/rand`.
 If you want to try these out, please go to our web documentation (not made yet) and see it.

+# Other Things to Say

+We're looking fore a lot of stars!
+So please, if you see and like this language, tell others you know on GitHub about it, and star it.
+We would really appriceate a single star!